timlardner/Docker-FlaskCeleryRabbitRedis/README.md

 # Using Celery with Flask for Asynchronous Content Generation

 This tutorial explains how to configure Flask, Celery, RabbitMQ and Redis, together with Docker to build a web service that dynamically generates content and loads this contend when it is ready to be displayed.
 We'll focus mainly on Celery and the servies that surround it.
-Docker is a bit more straitforward.
+Docker is a bit more straightforward.

 ## Contents